Recognition of Other Learning (ROL)

 If you have prior learning or experience at an appropriate level relevant to your studies at the University of Nottingham, you may apply for credit exemption from modules within our masters provision.

 We are unable to approve ROL for face-to-face courses where a student route visa is required to study in the UK.
 This is because we can only sponsor full-time students for a student route visa, and applying ROL for credits previously achieved reduces the study load to below full-time.
-International students are encouraged to consider our distance learning options such as if they wish to apply for ROL (see course information page for distance learning courses).
+International students are encouraged to consider our distance learning options if they wish to apply for ROL (see course information page for distance learning courses).

 How many credits may I apply for?